ypcs/authtoken/idea.md

  - software (including all firmware) should be opensource, so user can REALLY trust the device, should be user-flashable
  - carry my WoT with me
- - gpg key signing (attach two devices via cable)
+ - gpg key signing (attach two devices via cable or something easy & fast enough, but secure)
+  - "Hey I just met you, and this is crazy, but here's my key, so identify me maybe" (and we can communicate securely in future)
  - all-those-standards, pkcs#11, rsa, shaX, pgp, ...
  - rubberhose encryption <3
  - one device for all eID needs
  - log all actions?

 ## Hardware